WesamKhalil/movie_app_v2/README.md

 If you want to transpile the react code into a bundle to update the application that you'll use in production then type in the terminal "npm run client-build".

-To run the production build type in the terminal "npm run start" and navigate to "http://localhost:" + the PORT value you put in the ".env" file.
+To run the production build type in the terminal "npm run start" and navigate to "http://localhost:" + the SERVER_PORT value you put in the ".env" file.

 To run this application for development type in your terminal "npm run dev" to run the back end and client server simultaneously, a window/tab should open up automatically in your browser to show you the app.